Random Matrix Model for Eigenvalue Statistics in Random Spin Systems: Conclusion and Discussion

 However, our numerical attempts find no value of $y$ will reproduce the $P_{ \text{ave}}\left( r^{\left( n\right) }\right) $, which indicates the average of spacing ratio distributions does not come from an linear combination of the random matrices.
 The final version of a single random matrix model remains to be explored.

 Given the efficiency of $P_{\text{ave}}\left( r^{\left( n\right) }\right) $ around the critical region, it is hopeful that our strategy will be applicable when dealing with critical phenomena of MBL transition, especially in systems with quasi-periodic potential.
-For example, a finite-size scaling study of the proper model parameters $x_{\text{fit}}$ and $\beta _{\text{fit}}$ around the transition region may help to determine the critical exponent of such a transition, which may suffer less from finite-size effect.
+There is a long debate on whether the MBL transition induced by random disorder and quasi-periodic potential bear identical critical exponent and hence belong to the same universality class\cite{RD,SXZhang}.
+Our strategy can contribute in this topic.
+A finite-size scaling study of the proper model parameters $x_{\text{ fit}}$ and $\beta _{\text{fit}}$ around the transition region may help to determine the critical exponent of such a transition, which may suffer less from finite-size effect.

+The physical systems studies in this work are mainly random spin chains, while it's believed our strategy would work fine in other systems with characteristic level statistics evolutions.
+For example, the disordered Bose-Hubbard model\cite{Bose1,Bose2}, random quantum circuits\cite{Friedman} , interacting extended Harper model\cite{Harper1,Harper2}, and so on.

 Last but not least, it is interesting to ask if the statistics of entanglement spectrum can be modeled in the same way.
-Exploring this question will help to understand the relation between the statistics of eigenvalues to that of eigenstate wavefunction, which can be viewed as a generalization of the Bohigas-Giannoni-Schmit conjecture\cite{BGS} in many-body case.
+Exploring this question will help to understand the relation between the statistics of eigenvalues to that of eigenstate wavefunction.
 These are all fascinating directions for future studies.